HamdyTawfeek/comapny_statistics/README.md

 2. Navigate to Home page [http://localhost:8000/api/v1/metrics/]( http://localhost:8000/api/v1/metrics/) to check the api from the browser.

-3. Export `adjust.postman_collection.json` collection to postman to interact with the API.
+3. Import `adjust.postman_collection.json` collection to postman to interact with the API.

 ## Enhancements I will add soon